neurobin/rnm/README.md

 #Things to care:

 1. Newline in file or folder name is not supported.
 Make sure your folder doesn't contain any file/folder with new line.
-2. All options should always be separated by space. -vy won't mean two option `-v` and `-y`, rather it will mean a single option `-vy`.
+2. All options should always be separated by space. -vy won't mean two option: `-v` and `-y`, rather it will mean a single option `-vy`.